DanielScholzde/FileIndexerAndBackup/README.md

 (test if a bit rot happened or files got lost).

 Other features are:
+- support for pipeline execution of commands and filters (not all commands are supported yet)
 - index files within archives (7z, zip, tar, tar.gz, jar)
 - synchronize files between two folders (one-way sync)
+- find duplicate files and delete or move them
+- find files with no copy elsewhere
 - compare two index runs / folders
 - read EXIF information of images (incl. raw images), for example to check if the file modification date is the same as the date taken and to correct it
 - implement your own tasks or backup strategy with ease
 - mediums are recognized and indexed by their volume serial number
+- support for "dry-run"
+- confirmation for file deletions / moves

 Future plans:
 - customizable two-way sync between two folders